 "Democrats are going to impeach the president for a second time one week before he leaves office.
 Why?
 Politics and the fact that they want to cancel the president," Jordan said.

-This second impeachment will bring "yea" votes from a still-evolving number of Republicans.
-Among those on record is New York's John Katko, a Republican who used to be the assistant U.S. Attorney in the Syracuse area.
+This second impeachment brought "yea" votes from 10 Republicans.
+Among them was New York's John Katko, a Republican who used to be the assistant U.S. Attorney in the Syracuse area.

 "To allow the president of the United States to incite this attack without consequences is a direct threat to the future of this democracy.
-For this reason, I will vote to impeach this president," he said.
+For this reason, I will vote to impeach this president," he said before the vote.

-Liz Cheney of Wyoming, the third-ranking House GOP leader, will join him.
-She said there "has never been a great betrayal" by a president."
+Liz Cheney of Wyoming, the third-ranking House GOP leader, joined him.
+She said there "has never been a great betrayal" by a president.

 Trump's first impeachment in 2019 brought no Republican votes.

-The article of impeachment is expect to be approved.
-Then it will go to the Senate.
+The article of impeachment will now go to the Senate.

 Senate Majority Leader Mitch McConnell has expressed a willingness for this impeachment hearing.